 - Extra pair of prescription glasses (if required)

 - 2 strong plastic garbage bags (for laundry and in case of rain) and dry bags

 - Phrase book

 You can choose to hike either the Inca or Quarry Trail with Intrepid.
-Check out the itinerary here.
+Check out one of our most popular itineraries here.

 Feature image c/o Diego Barra, Flickr